0XMohomiester/0XMohomiester.github.io/_posts/2024-12-20-PHP-unserialize-pop-chain.md

 What if we could now modify the `msg` property to control the execution flow of the code and call the `__toString()` method?

 ## Chaining of methods and Exploitation
-We can create an object using `WakyWaky` class and the value of the `msg` property of this object is object of the same class.
+We can create an object using the `WakyWaky` class, where the value of the `msg` property is an object of the same class.
+The only way to make the code call the `__toString()` method is to make the msg property of this object another object from the same class.
+This is because the `WakyWaky` class echoes the `msg`, and `__toString()` is called when the object is treated as a string.